Julian Marquez: Ultimate Fighting Championship

-Julian Marquez participated in Dana White's Contender Series 4 on the 1st August 2017 against Phil Hawes.
+Julian Marquez participated in Dana White's Contender Series 4 on the August 1, 2017 against Phil Hawes.
 He won the fight by Knockout after landing a head kick in the second round.

-A middleweight bout against Vitor Miranda was expected to take place on December 16, 2017 at UFC on Fox: Lawler vs. dos Anjos However, on December 4, it was announced that Miranda was pulled from the fight, citing injury and was replaced by Darren Stewart.
+A middleweight bout against Vitor Miranda was expected to take place on December 16, 2017, at UFC on Fox: Lawler vs. dos Anjos However, on December 4, it was announced that Miranda was pulled from the fight, citing injury and was replaced by Darren Stewart.
 He won the Fight by Submission via guillotine choke in the second round.
 He was awarded a Fight of the Night bonus award.

-Julian Marquez faced Alessio Di Chirico on July 6, 2018 at The Ultimate Fighter 27 Finale.
+Julian Marquez faced Alessio Di Chirico on July 6, 2018, at The Ultimate Fighter 27 Finale.
 At the weigh-ins, Julian Marquez weighed in at 190 lbs, four pounds over the middleweight limit of 186.
-He was fined 30% of his fight purse to Di Chirco and the bout proceeded at a catchweight.
+He was fined 30% of his fight purse to Di Chirico and the bout proceeded at a catchweight.
 He lost the fight via split decision.
 14 of 17 media members scored the fight for Marquez.

 During his bout with Alessio, Julian suffered a fully torn latissimus dorsi, a rare injury, especially to the extent Julian had sustained.
 This injury led to Julian having to get two separate surgeries and leading him to miss almost two full years.

-Marquez was scheduled to face Saparbek Safarov on August 29, 2020 at UFC Fight Night 175.
+Marquez was scheduled to face Saparbek Safarov on August 29, 2020, at UFC Fight Night 175.
 However, the bout was moved to UFC Fight Night 183 in November after Safarov faced travel restrictions related to the COVID-19 pandemic.
 In turn, Safarov pulled out due to weight cut issues a day before the event and the pairing was canceled once again.

-Marquez faced Maki Pitolo on February 13, 2021 at UFC 258.
+Marquez faced Maki Pitolo on February 13, 2021, at UFC 258.
 He secured a comeback win via third round anaconda choke.
 This win earned him a Performance of the Night award.
 On that same event, he asked popstar Miley Cyrus to be his valentine to which she agreed if he shaved "MC" (Miley's initials) on his chest.

-Marquez faced Sam Alvey on April 10, 2021 at UFC on ABC 2.
+Marquez faced Sam Alvey on April 10, 2021, at UFC on ABC 2.
 He won the bout via second round rear-naked choke.
 This win earned him a Fight of the Night award.

-Marquez was scheduled to face Jordan Wright on October 16, 2021 at UFC Fight Night 195.
+Marquez was scheduled to face Jordan Wright on October 16, 2021, at UFC Fight Night 195.
 At the weigh-ins, Marquez was pulled from his middleweight bout against Wright due to "non-COVID health issues."
 He never made it to the scale, even though his opponent weighed in within the middleweight non-title fight limit.
 As a result, the bout was cancelled.

-Marquez was scheduled to face Kyle Daukaus on February 19, 2022 at UFC Fight Night 201.
+Marquez was scheduled to face Kyle Daukaus on February 19, 2022, at UFC Fight Night 201.
 However, Marquez was pulled from the event for undisclosed reasons, and he was replaced by Jamie Pickett.